Death of Herman Melville

 Herman Melville was born on August 1, 1819, in New York City.
 His father was an unsuccessful merchant who died suddenly when Melville was a child, forcing him and his siblings to work in the family’s fur business.
 Melville also held a variety of odd jobs – teaching, working on his uncle’s farm, and as a cashier in a local bank.

 When he was 20, he traveled across the Atlantic for the first time as a cabin boy aboard the St. Lawrence.
-He then spent a year and a half on the whaling ship Acushnet, followed by several months on other ships, a brief stint in jail (for mutiny), and finally, the US Navy, which brought him back to America.
+He then spent a year and a half on the whaling ship Acushnet.
+This was followed by several months on other ships, a brief stint in jail (for mutiny), and finally, the US Navy, which brought him back to America.
 The adventures he had during those three years would provide him with ample inspiration for his first few novels.

 Melville published his first novel, Typee, in 1846.
 The book was a success and spurred a sequel.
 Melville wrote another three relatively successful books before he was inspired to write Moby-Dick.

 Melville realized that no books up to that time showed the excitement of the whaling industry as he had experienced it.
 The sinking of the Nantucket whaleship Essex and the alleged killing of the albino sperm whale, Mocha Dick, in the 1830s, further inspired him.
 Mocha reportedly had countless scars from harpoons and attacked over 100 ships.

 The writing process took Melville about a year and a half.
 It’s been suggested he composed the book in two or three stages, rewriting much of the book to make it “an epic of cosmic proportions.”
 The book was first published in London, on October 18, 1851, as The Whale.
 British editors made hundreds of revisions that didn’t appear in the American publication.